djkeu/snooker_scores/readme.md

 This program is to display how many points are still available for each player throughout the game.
 This could only be achieved by having the logic follow the games dynamics and rules.
 As a (desirable) side-effect, the program also shows the current scores and which balls are to be played next.

 ## ToDo Section
+- FixMe: possible scores are not correct (too high/147) when colored balls are played in the red_ball_phase, until they are reset in last_colored_ball
 - ToDo: real life test with video of snooker game
 - ToDo: GUI